Dasharo/docs/docs/unified/novacustom/recovery.md

                 ![](../../images/560TNEwson1.webp)
                 ![](../../images/560TNEwson2.webp)

-        20. Hold down the WSON probe firmly in place and execute the following command on your host computer:
+        20. Hold down the WSON probe firmly in place and execute the following commands on your host computer:

             ```bash
+            sudo flashrom -p ch341a_spi --ifd -i fd -w [backup.bin] && \
-            sudo flashrom -p ch341a_spi --ifd -i fd -i me -i bios -w [backup.bin]
+            sudo flashrom -p ch341a_spi --ifd -i me -i bios -w [backup.bin]
             ```

+            _Note: The commands will first flash FD region, followed by ME and BIOS regions.
+The reason is all regions are FD dependent, therefore, it must be ensured the FD gets flashed first._

         21. Power on the laptop to verify the recovery passed.
 First boot may take a while, so be patient.